fabiano-bd/DD2Colima/README.md

 ## Attention
-All containers and images will be purge during the processe.
+All containers and images will be purge during the process.

 ## Remove Docker Desktop and install colima